waltligon/orangefs/doc/pvfs2-quickstart.md

 In order to do this, you must make the following adjustments to the installation and configuration process:

--   Use the --prefix option at configure time to choose an alternate directory (one that you have write access to) for installation.
+  - Use the –prefix option at configure time to choose an alternate directory (one that you have write access to) for installation.
 An example would be /home/username/pvfs2-build.

   - When generating the server config files, choose a data storage directory that you have write access to, but preferably not NFS mounted.
 An example would be /tmp/pvfs2-test-space.

   - Place the pvfs2tab file in an alternate location, such as /home/username/pvfs2-build/pvfs2tab, instead of /etc/pvfs2tab.
 Then set the PVFS2TAB\_FILE environment variable to the full path to this file.
-A tcsh example would be: "setenv PVFS2TAB\_FILE /home/username/pvfs2-build/pvfs2tab".
+A tcsh example would be: “setenv PVFS2TAB\_FILE /home/username/pvfs2-build/pvfs2tab”.

 ## Debugging your PVFS2 configuration